Starting Between An LLC vs. a Sole Proprietorship For Your Nutrition Business

 An LLC separates your business from yourself.
 Starting an LLC declares that your company is its own entity.
 It means that you are not personally liable for your business in that your personal assets are protected and separate from your company.

 An LLC is a formal organization and does require filing with a state.
 It may be expensive to start because of this upfront cost.

-However, with an LLC, there is an added layer of liability protection.
+With an LLC, there is an added layer of liability protection.

-Beyond having liability insurance, if you were to be sued, the law suit would be against your business and not you as an individual.
+Beyond having liability insurance, if you were to be sued, the lawsuit would be against your business and not you as an individual.